Utility Industry Training: General Education

 Objectives

-• Terms and special employee roles related to railroad ROW work.
+- Identify terms and special employee roles related to railroad ROW work.

-• Procedures for working on railroad ROW.
+- Explain procedures for working on railroad ROW.

-• Safety precautions for railroad ROW work.
+- Describe safety precautions for railroad ROW work.

-• Recognizing and reacting to emergency situations.
+- Recognize and react to emergency situations.

-• UGE-2301 Combustion and Ventilation Air
+- UGE-2301 Combustion and Ventilation Air

 Course Description